 - Strategic manipulation in voting systems, Reyhaneh Reyhani, PhD University of Auckland 2013.

-I have supervised around 10 projects at the undergraduate/honours level.
+I have supervised around 10 projects at the undergraduate/honours level, and played a secondary role in supervision of some other PhD students.

 Working with me